 - Write your child’s name in all their shoes and belongings.
 This way we can ensure shoes do not become lost or go home with the wrong student.

 - Make sure students have a dance bag to carry all their belongings.
-We do have ACADC bags available for purchase.

 - All levels of Ballet are required to wear a black leotard and pink tights.